 17. Wear open-toed shoes as soon as it’s warm enough.
 Spring can be a great time to experiment with new outfits, and something many of us look forward to is the opportunity to start wearing flip-flops, sandals, and open-toed shoes again.
 These bring us beachy vibes, allow our skin to breathe, and allow for opportunities to bring out pretty nail varnish colours once again.

 19. Clean your BBQ and start using it again.
 If you’re lucky enough to have a garden with a BBQ, then why not start making the most of it again?
 For many of us barbequed food is one of the highlights of the warmer months of the year – plus, barbecuing gives you a chance to get outside and start making the most of the lighter evenings.
-To get inspired, why not check out these tasty BBQ recipes from Delicious Magazine, or our very own Buffalo sauce chicken wings recipe?
+To get inspired, why not check out our sizzling barbecue recipe ideas, or have a go at making our Buffalo sauce chicken wings recipe?

 20. Go geocaching.
 If you love adventure and spending time outside, then geocaching can be a fun way to spend a few hours.
 There are millions of geocaches (tiny ‘treasure’ boxes) hidden around the world for others to find.
 Chances are, there’s some not far from you right now!
 To get started with geocaching all you need is a GPS signal, and the geocaching app, which will help you locate nearby geocaches, using maps and coordinates.
 Head over to the geocaching website to find out more and download the app.